 Dessert wine has a polarizing reputation.
-Popular opinions against it suggest that wine can only be truly great when it is bitter and tangy.
+Popular opinions against it suggest that wine can only be truly great when it is full-bodied and tangy.
 While we wouldn’t necessarily disagree that there are more than a handful of wonderful bottles like those, this assessment ignores a broad spectrum of other flavors and occasions for wine.
-Dessert wine is as worthy of worship as any great cabernet or prosecco.
+A dessert wine is as worthy of worship as any great cabernet or prosecco.
 Many are not just sweet, but also include punches of spice or waves of cacao-like bitterness.

 Anyone that has ever taken a side against dessert wine needs better recommendations for the right amount of sweet for their palette.
 Luckily, we have some recommendations just for that purpose.